Skip to main content

 # Deploy and run

-software = kapso.deploy(solution, strategy=DeployStrategy.LOCAL)
+deployed_program = kapso.deploy(solution, strategy=DeployStrategy.LOCAL)

-result = software.run({"data_path": "./test.csv"})
+result = deployed_program.run({"data_path": "./test.csv"})

 Configuration Modes